cakephp/docs/es/The-Manual/Common-Tasks-With-CakePHP/Testing.rst

 CakePHP Models will only use the test\_suite DB config if they rely on fixtures in your testcase!

- Since we also want to reuse all our existing model code we will create a test model that will extend from Article, set $useDbConfig and $name appropiately.
+a test model that will extend from Article, set $useDbConfig and $name appropiately.
 Let's now create a file named **article.test.php** in your **app/tests/cases/models** directory, with the following contents: